 A native of Mazar-e-sharif, Afghanistan, Shogofa traveled to Seattle from Massachusetts to begin her fellowship with Sahar in July of 2018.
 She earned her Bachelor of Arts in International Relations from Regis College in Weston, Mass., graduating with honors in 2016.
 During her time at Regis, Shogofa was a member the Pi Gamma Mu International Honor Society in Social Sciences, was accorded the Mary C. Bryan Award for an essay on women’s rights in Afghanistan, and was named a “Pillars of the Community” honoree.
-Shogofa is currently enrolled in the University of Washington Global Health Masters Program.
+Shogofa earned her masters degree in Global Health from University of Washington in 2021.